mxjp/rvx/docs/reference/core/elements.md

 	)
 	```

+!!! warning
 	Reusing view instances may result in undefined behavior.
-Consider using [`movable`](./views/movable.md) for safely reusing & moving arbitrary content.
+Consider using [`movable`](./views/movable.md) for safely reusing & moving arbitrary content or read more about [external mutations](../advanced-topics/external-mutations.md).

 ### Arrays & Fragments
 Content can be wrapped in arbitrarily nested arrays and JSX fragments.